CopernicaMarketingSoftware/Documentation/Publisher/en/rest-put-database-profiles.md

 ## Body data

-Besided the parameters that you append to the URL, you must also include a request body in the PUT request.
+Besides the parameters that you append to the URL, you must also include a request body in the PUT request.
 The body should contain the fields to assign to matching profiles.

 ## PHP example

-THis PHP script demonstrates how you can use this API call.
+This PHP script demonstrates how you can use this API call.
 In the script we modify the profile with ID 4567.

 ```php